KDEY-FM

-KDEY-FM (93.5 MHz, "93.5 KDAY") is a commercial radio station that is licensed to Ontario, California, and serves the Inland Empire area.
-The station is owned by Meruelo Radio Holdings Ltd. and broadcasts a classic hip hop format.
-The KDEY-FM transmitter is located on Heaven Mountain to the north of Ontario.
-KDEY-FM simulcasts with co-channel station KDAY in Redondo Beach, California, to fill coverage gaps in KDAY's eastern coverage area.
+KDEY-FM (93.5 FM, "93.5 KDAY") is a commercial radio station licensed to serve Ontario, California, owned by Meruelo Radio Holdings Ltd. It broadcasts a classic hip hop format.
+KDEY-FM's transmitter is located on Heaven Mountain to the north of Ontario, it simulcasts with co-channel station KDAY in Redondo Beach, California, to fill coverage gaps in KDAY's eastern coverage area.

 History

 Early years

 The Daily Report newspaper filed to build a community FM broadcast station in Ontario on September 19, 1944.
 The station would have broadcast at 49.9 MHz — at the top of the 42–50 MHz FM band of the time — and was granted its construction permit in November 1945.
 After being relocated to 104.3 MHz, the station went on the air as KOCS-FM on 93.5 FM in 1947, accompanying KOCS (1510 AM).
 On July 27, 1949, KOCS-FM became KEDO.
 On October 1, 1958, KOCS became KASK and 93.5 FM became KASK-FM, around the same time of a power increase to 1,000 watts.

 The Daily Report sold KASK-AM-FM in 1963 to WCBC-TV, Inc. The new ownership changed the FM call letters to KOYA in July 1965.
 The Pacific Coast Broadcasting Corporation bought both stations in 1967; KOYA became KSOM-FM to match the call letters of its AM sister.
 In 1974, AR Communications Corporation acquired KSOM-AM-FM, only to go bankrupt the next year.
 Media Management Company, Inc., bought the station from receivership in 1976; Jato Communications acquired it in 1978, changing the call letters to KNTF.